Tohoma/yah/README.md

 # Features

 ### Primitive and Reference types
 yah allows for many different ways to represent the same implementation.
-For instance, notice the two ways to describe undefined, nil, and NaN below.
+For instance, notice the two ways to describe 'undefined', 'nil', and 'NaN' below.

 ```
 a is 2                                                      var a = 2;